 Questions to consider when implementing GlobalGateway

 Digital identity networks are only as good as the identity data sources and technology partners behind them.
-Data quality is the single most important factor in regulation compliance and risk mitigation verification.
+Data quality is the single most important factor in regulatory compliance and risk mitigation verification.

 The GlobalGateway identity network connects with hundreds of independent third-party data sources to validate and verify information that you collect from customers or businesses.
 We offer our clients access to a marketplace of unique and trusted data sources to automate due diligence processes for identity and business verification in order to comply with Anti-Money Laundering (AML) and Know Your Customer (KYC) requirements.
 Implementing an effective identity verification and/or business verification solution can be complex for customers in one country, let alone in multiple countries.

-At Trulioo, we help to ensure that the verification workflows are efficient and right for your business from the very start.
-With hundreds of clients worldwide, we can help your business with frictionless onboarding, fraud prevention, improved risk profiling, and adherence to cross-border AML and KYC compliance requirements.
+At Trulioo, we help to ensure that the verification workflows are efficient and right for your business from the beginning.
+With hundreds of clients worldwide, we can help your business with frictionless onboarding, fraud prevention, improved risk profiling and adherence to cross-border AML and KYC compliance requirements.

 Below is a list of frequently asked questions about the Trulioo identity and business verification platform, GlobalGateway.

-Trulioo works with international data source providers, which undergo a thorough risk assessment to ensure that they meet required legislative and security standards.
+We work with international data source providers, all of which undergo thorough risk assessments to ensure that they meet required regulatory and security standards.
 From initial vetting to onboarding, rigorous checks are in place, including determining business history and conducting an information security review to ensure the integrity of the data.

 The following data sources are commonly used for online identity verification:

-Trulioo provides identity verification services to clients across the globe, with coverage in 195+ countries.
-As a result, each data source is unique, as are the collection methods by which a file is established.
-What is consistent across all data providers is adherence to providing notice and requesting opt-in from users prior to the collection of data, as well as adherence to security and privacy best practices in protecting this information.
+We provide identity verification services to organizations in more than 195 countries.
+As a result, each data source is unique, as are the collection methods when establishing a file.
+What is consistent across all data providers is adherence to providing notice and requesting opt-ins from users before collecting any data, as well as adherence to security and privacy best practices in protecting this information.

-Coverage depends on the country and when the file is pulled.
-Since we are constantly updating sources and continuously acquiring newer data sources to improve match rates, the percentage of coverage changes frequently.
+Coverage depends on the country and when the file is accessed.
+Since we’re constantly updating sources and continuously acquiring newer data sources to improve match rates, the percentage of coverage changes frequently.

-GlobalGateway has many countries with population coverage in excess of 80 percent (Category 1), which is achieved by checking multiple data sources.
+GlobalGateway has many countries with population coverage in excess of 80% (Category 1), which is achieved by checking multiple data sources.
 Our country categorization is based in part on the percentage of population covered for each country.

 Countries in GlobalGateway are routinely enriched and new countries added.
 A three-category classification system shows the verification strength of each country (Category 1, Category 2 and Category 3).
 The classification system is based on how many data sources GlobalGateway has for the country and how much of the population is covered by the data sources for the country.

-Trulioo is committed to transparency and so shares detailed information on sources once a prospect begins to evaluate services and initiates a non-disclosure agreement.
+We’re committed to transparency and share detailed information on sources once a prospect begins to evaluate our services and initiates a non-disclosure agreement.

 A verification match is based on the configured rule for your implementation.
-The rule may include data elements such as first name, last name, date of birth, address fields, passport and national ID.
+The rule may include data elements like first name, last name, date of birth, address fields, passport and national ID.

-The verification results matrix in the GlobalGateway portal delivers a visualization of a verification result, displaying the match results for each individual attribute from each individual data source.
-This results matrix provides you with an enhanced understanding and greater clarity of why a customer was verified or not.
+The verification results matrix in the GlobalGateway portal delivers a visualization of a verification result, displaying the match results for each attribute from each data source.
+This results matrix provides you with an enhanced understanding and greater clarity of why a customer was or wasn’t verified.

 GlobalGateway includes multiple built-in standard verification rules, as well as the ability to define your own match rules.
-GlobalGateway also provides the ability to apply different rules for different countries, enabling you to comply with regional and international AML and Counter Terrorism Funding (CTF) regulations.
+You can also apply different rules for different countries, enabling you to comply with regional and international AML and Counter Terrorism Funding (CTF) regulations.

 GlobalGateway provides the ability to create multiple test entities per country, allowing you to test for consistency.

 It depends.
 Verification rules can be dependent on the country and industry.
-Trulioo recommends discussing your verification requirements with your legal counsel to ensure that you are compliant with country-specific regulations.
+We recommend discussing your verification requirements with your legal counsel to ensure that you’re compliant with country-specific regulations.

-Onboarding as a client of Trulioo depends on a number of factors, including the number of countries selected and your development team’s timeline.
-Simple onboarding cases (for example, national and international) can take as little as one day.
+The integration time depends on a number of factors, including how many countries are selected and your development team’s timeline.
+We have been able to onboard clients as quickly as one day.

-To address the recurring need to remediate client data attributes, Trulioo offers a batch service where you can upload and process batch files (up to 200,000 transactions) to re-verify customers against the watchlist (AML/PEP/OFAC lists) data source with minimal impact on business.
-In one to five business days, the results are provided in the form of a CSV file with a negative or positive flag per individual.
-For positively flagged individuals, links to the specific list(s) they were identified on are provided.
+To address the recurring need to remediate client data attributes, we offer a batch service where you can upload and process batch files (up to 200,000 transactions) to re-verify customers against watchlist (AML/PEP/OFAC) data sources, with minimal impact on your business.
+In one to five business days, the results are provided in the form of a CSV file with a negative or positive flag per person.
+For positively flagged results, links to the specific identified list(s) are provided.
 For more information, visit our AML watchlist page.

-Identity verification is a process that compares identity information from an individual to database results, to see if it matches.
+Identity verification is a process that compares identity information from a person to database results, to see if it matches.
 For example, a new customer might be asked for their full name, phone number, address and date of birth.
-This identity information is then compared to records from credit bureaus, government agencies, utilities or various other reliable and independent sources to see if that personal identifiable information (PII) is accurate.
+This identity information is then compared to records from credit bureaus, government agencies, utilities or various other reliable and independent sources to see if that personally identifiable information (PII) is accurate.

-Identity verification confirms that an identity provided actually exists and matches records.
-However, this confirmation does not indicate that the identity is authentic, that is, that the individual is who they say they are.
-Identity authentication goes a step further and makes sure that the person claiming the identity actually owns it.
+Identity verification confirms that an identity actually exists and matches records.
+However, this confirmation doesn’t indicate that the identity is authentic, that is, that the person is who they say they are.
+Identity authentication goes a step further and ensures that the person claiming the identity actually owns it.
 For example, facial recognition matches a person’s selfie with the photo on their identity document.

-Anti-Money Laundering (laws).
+Anti-Money Laundering (AML) refers to the legislation that exists to prevent criminals from disguising illegally obtained funds.
 To disrupt and prevent corruption, terrorist financing and other criminal activities, governments enact AML regulations requiring banks and other financial institutions to ascertain that the customer and their funds are legitimate.